wwarthen/RomWBW/Source/Doc/UserGuide.md

 ## Drive Letter Assignment

 In legacy CP/M operating systems only 16 drive letters (A:-P:) available to be assigned to disks Drive letters were generally mapped to disk drives in a completely fixed way.
-For example, drive A: would **always** refer to the first floppy disk drive
+For example, drive A: would **always** refer to the first floppy disk drive.

 RomWBW implements a much more flexible drive letter assignment mechanism so that any drive letter can dynamically be assigned to any disk device,